 - Illness.

 - Death in the immediate family.

 - Inclement weather which would be dangerous to the life and health of the child as determined by the principal.

-- Legal quarantine.
+- Legal Requirements

 - Emergency conditions as determined by the principal.

 - Prior permission of the principal upon request of the parent or legal guardian.

 - Suspension.

-Athens City Schools allows a student to be absent from school due to illness five days per semester provided the parent has verified this illness in writing upon the student's return to school.
-Any absence for illness beyond five days during a semester must be confirmed by a physician's document in order for the absence to be excused.
+Athens City Schools allows a student to be absent from school for any of the above reasons for five days per semester provided the parent has verified this in writing upon the student's return to school.
+Any absence beyond five days during a semester must be confirmed by a physician's document in order for the absence to be excused.
 Otherwise, absences beyond five will be considered unexcused.
+Each day counts as an absence and requires a note to be excused.
+(For example, if a child misses 2 consecutive days and a parent writes a note excusing those 2 days, it counts as 2 of the 5 parent notes for the semester).